maarten-pennings/howto/c64functions/readme.md

 The `FN` part in front of the function name is mandatory.
 But the name of the function does not have to be `F`.
 Similarly the name of the argument does not have to be `X`.
-Both can be any name that BASIC allows for a floating point.
+Both can be any name that BASIC allows for a variable.

 This means that both names are either a single letter, or a single letter followed by a letter or a digit.
-The names may have more letters or digits, but only the first two are significant.
+The names may have more than two letters or digits, but only the first two are significant.
-Names may not clash with BASIC keywords.
+Names may not clash with BASIC keywords (like `SIN` or `ST`).

-The below program prints 10.
+The below program with long names prints 10.

 ```bas
 10 DEF FN FUNC23(ARG)=ARG*2